 Let’s Encrypt is a certificate authority that provides free signed certificates that are valid for 90 days.
 The certificates are accepted by most of the browsers.

-The Barracuda WAF provides integration with Let’s Encrypt to generate, sign, install, and renew certificates for their domains running on the Barracuda Web Application Firewall.
+The Barracuda Web Application Firewall provides integration with Let’s Encrypt to generate, sign, install, and renew certificates for their domains running on the Barracuda Web Application Firewall.

 Before You Begin

-- Create an HTTP service and ensure if the service is in the ACTIVE mode.
+- Create a HTTP service and also ensure that the service is in the ACTIVE mode.

-- The domain is accessible publically on port 80.
-Also, ensure that this domain is accessible to the HTTP service created in step 1.
+- Ensure that the domain is accessible to the HTTP service that you created above.

 To generate the certificate from Let’s Encrypt CA: